sagemath/trac_to_gh/Issue 5500.md

 # Issue 5500: add remark to tutorial to make defining functions at the command line much clearer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5500

 Original creator: was